rfarley3/mc-gt/README.md

 * Sh+SEL for Track 2
 	* Tone
 	* Sound Source Clip
-	* Audio Insert EXT L (unless stereo, then EXT L/R)
+	* Audio Insert EXT L
+		* If stereo, then EXT L/R
 		* If you used Return, then RET L for mono and RET L/R for stereo
 	* Audio Output Assign (TODO there may be a better way, but it shouldn't be MIX OUT)